quincynyan/anything-to-pdf/README.md

 Instead of relying on heavy server-side conversion clusters or installing OS print drivers, **Anything to PDF** leverages the browser's native rendering capabilities, WebAssembly decoders, and container deconstruction techniques:

 - **Zero Rescaling / Distortion:** Each file keeps its raw dimensions.
-An irregular phone photo or long receipt gets a canvas matching its exact pixel boundaries—no forced letterboxing or unwanted margins.
+An irregular phone photo or long receipt gets a canvas matching its exact pixel boundaries - no forced letterboxing or unwanted margins.
 - **Container Extraction:** Modern office documents (`.docx`, `.pptx`, `.odt`) and comics (`.cbz`) are decompressed directly in memory to access raw XML and image streams.
 - **High-DPI Vector Printing:** Text, markdown, and code files are laid out using a retina 2× virtual print engine with automatic line wrapping and header pagination.